hgoldstein95/hgoldstein95.github.io/index.md

 ---

 <blockquote>
-<strong>I am on the academic job market!</strong> My interests span programming languages,
+<strong>I am on the academic job market!</strong> My interests span programming languages (PL),
-software engineering, and human-computer interaction.
+software engineering (SE), and human-computer interaction (HCI).
 If your university is hiring tenure-track faculty in any of those areas, please get in touch!
 </blockquote>